Getting help during a heart attack: ‘delayers’ vs ‘survivors’

 Embarrassment Do not want to deal with the attention of an ambulance coming; worried about being embarrassed if symptoms turn out not to be serious.
 Realize that embarrassment will pass quickly and without long-term damage, but a heart attack will not.

-3 Responses to “Getting help during a heart attack: ‘delayers’ vs ‘survivors’”
+5 thoughts on “Getting help during a heart attack: ‘delayers’ vs ‘survivors’

 Love your blog,